luno/moonbeam/docs/spec.md

 The sender wants a smaller timeout to reduce its risk of stuck capital if the receiver disappears.
 The receiver wants a larger timeout to ensure it has sufficient time for the closure transaction to confirm.
-We recommend a *timeout* of 7 days and for the receiver to close the channel after 24 hours.
+We suggest a *timeout* of 7 days and for the receiver to close the channel after 24 hours.
 This provides sufficient time for the receiver to recover from server outages and some time for network fees to correct after any short-term transaction backlog.

 **fee:**
 The fee should be chosen to be higher than a typical network fee because of the importance of the closure transaction.
-We recommend choosing the fee rate to be 50% higher than the fee rate that would be used for normal payments.
+We suggest choosing the fee rate to be 50% higher than the fee rate that would be used for normal payments.